š§ Mental Model: Organizing Playing Cards

 š® Interactive Selection Sort

-Both bubble sort and selection sort have O(n²) time complexity, making them impractical for large datasets.
-They're great for learning but not for production!
+Both bubble sort and selection sort have O(n²) time complexity!
+They're great for learning but terrible for large datasets.

 large_data = list(range(10000, 0, -1)) # 10,000 items